History Made: Woman Takes Helm At CIA

 After graduating from the University of Louisville, she wanted to go to West Point, but was told by her father that the school did not accept females at the time, the report said.

-Instead she joined the CIA and was assigned to a post as a case officer in Africa.
+Instead, she joined the CIA and was assigned to a post as a case officer in Africa.

-She then pent 32 of her 33 years in the CIA in undercover work, making details of her service during that time scarce, CNN reported.
+She then spent 32 of her 33 years in the CIA in undercover work, making details of her service during that time scarce, CNN reported.

 “I took on the position of director because I want to represent you as well as lead you,” Haspel said during the ceremony.
 “For me, being director is about doing right by all of you.”